10 Travel Tips for your First Time Traveling in India

 See more India Travel Tips – The Ultimate Guide to Booking Indian Train Tickets

 Yes, your first time traveling in India will be more challenging than traveling in some other countries but it’s totally worth it.
 Prepare to have your mind blown!
 Some people describe a love hate relationship with India and while it’s not a walk in the park but don’t let the hassle put you off, you will learn to deal with it and be rewarded with the most amazing experience.

 Use your common sense and know when to accept an invitation, when to argue your case or when to give in or walk away.
 Be cautious but don’t let fear and worry ruin your trip or stop you from experiencing things.
 Try to have a positive and open minded attitude and positive things will happen.

 If your still unsure or if it’s your first time traveling in somewhere like this then it’s a good idea to join a group tour for the first week or so, especially if you are a solo female traveller, as you’ll be able to enjoy it more without any stress or hassle and then, once you are more acclimatized with India and feeling more confident, you could travel onwards independently, hopefully with some new friends that you made on the tour.
-Make sure you pick a reputable tour company though, my favourites are G Adventures, Intrepid and I also love Geckos Adventures for their really great value, super fun tours especially for 18 – 29 year olds.
-If you can’t decide or just want to see all the best tours in one place then check out Tour Radar its a great way to compare all the best tours and read reviews and they also have a page with 60% off Asia tours which has some great savings.
+Here’s my favourite group tours of India if you don’t want to go it alone.

 Pin Me! 🙂